wmckerrow/RepProfile/manual.md

 - -p QuickStart/HyperEditingPrior.txt points to a file that specifies the prior distribution.
 The provided prior QuickStart/HyperEditingPrior.txt is for estimating hyper-editing and is the prior used in our paper.
 - -n 5 specifies that 5 EM steps should be taken.
 The following additional options can also be used:
-- (-j/--jumps) If an integer $> 0$ is specified, RepProfile will try to find a better profile by decreasing the number of hyper edited TEs and then taking the specified number of EM steps.
+- (-j/--jumps) If an integer > 0 is specified, RepProfile will try to find a better profile by decreasing the number of hyper edited TEs and then taking the specified number of EM steps.
 Only compatible with the hyper editing prior.
 See section ref{jumping} for more details.
 - (-c/--coverage) You can specify an initial guess for expression levels.
 Looks for two files separated by a comma.
 One for the forward strand and one for the reverse.
 For example:
 -c plus_cov.txt,minus_cov.txt
 where plus_cov.txt and minus_cov.txt are tab delimited files in which the first column is the name of a repeat and the second column is a relative expression level.
 If a repeat is not listed a value of 1.0 is used.
 - (-i/--intial_guess) Specify an initial guess.
 This should point to four pickle files separated by commas.
 For example -i genome_profile_f.pkl,genome_profile_r.pkl,f_prob.pkl,r_prob.pkl will use the profile learned in the last run of RepProfile as the initial guess when running EM. genome_profile_f.pkl and genome_profile_r.pkl should be python dictionaries in which the keys are the names of the repeats and the values are nx4 numpy arrays, where n is the length of the repeat.
-The $(i,j)$ entry should be the probability of nucleotide $j$ and position $i$, where A=0,C=1,G=2, T=3 and N=4. f_prob.pkl and r_prob.pkl should be dictionaries, in which the keys are the names of repeats and the values are the probability that a random read in the +/- orientation comes from that repeat.
+The (i,j) entry should be the probability of nucleotide j and position i, where A=0,C=1,G=2, T=3 and N=4. f_prob.pkl and r_prob.pkl should be dictionaries, in which the keys are the names of repeats and the values are the probability that a random read in the +/- orientation comes from that repeat.
 - (-k/--flanking) The default amount of flanking is 1000 nucleotides.
 If you are using a different amount of flanking specify it here.
 - (-t/--threads) RepProfile uses 8 cores by default.
 Another number can be specified here.